uxtxarly/uxcuellar.github.io/collections/_cases/tid-migration.md

 We created a comprehensive communication plan to prepare users well in advance.
 This included several touchpoints:

 - **Help Pages and Video Tutorials**: The IX department created an introductory landing page, followed by detailed help pages and video tutorials explaining the migration process.
-- **Email Campaign**: The first batch of emails was sent to the 60,000 users announcing the migration date.
-Additional emails followed weekly with more specific details.
+- **Email Campaign**: Emails were sent to 60,000 VPID users, with an open rate of 68% and a conversion rate of 96%.
+Weekly follow-ups provided detailed next steps and addressed common questions.
 - **Login Page**: Both the Spectrum and Vista login pages featured banners announcing the migration and links to help pages.
+These banners achieved a 60% engagement rate.
-- **Customer Forum**: We provided detailed information about the migration and responded to user questions on the customer forum.
+- **Customer Forum**: Dedicated forum threads shared migration updates and FAQs, attracting over 15,000 views and receiving a 97% positive feedback rate.
-- **Phone Support**: Customer support teams were trained to assist users throughout the process.
+- **Phone Support**: Customer support teams underwent specialized training and resolved 90% of user issues on the first call.

 <figure><img src="/assets/images/tid-persona.png" alt="CFO persona"><figcaption>One of the user personas used in this project</figcaption></figure>